DeeDeeG/noto-color-emoji-font/README.md

 # Noto Color Emoji SVGinOT Font

-Major credit to eosrei (and various other contributors).
-This is a lightly modified version of his [`twemoji-color-font`][1] repo.
+Much credit to Brad Erickson (@13rac1) and various other upstream contributors.
+This is a fork derived from his [`twemoji-color-font`][1] repo.

-(Legal note: he has not commented on this project, to my knowledge, and my crediting him does not imply his endorsement. /legalese)
+_(Please note that giving credit in this way should not be taken as implying his or anyone else's endorsement of this repo.)_

 ## Intro

-This is a color and B&W emoji SVGinOT font, built from the latest version of the [Noto Color Emoji][2] artwork with support for most [ZWJ][3] sequences, [skin tone diversity][4] and [country flags][5] (not all flags supported).
-Also comes with the recent gendered professions emoji, such as judge, airplane pilot, and cook.
+This is a color / B&W emoji SVGinOT font, built from the [Noto Color Emoji][2] artwork in multiple editions (Lollipop, Nougat, etc).
+See sub-folders for details on specific editions.

-This is essentially a recreation of the font from [Nougat][6], minus most of the flags.

 The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, Photoshop CC 2017, and Windows Edge V38.14393+.